-After much speculation, Prince Andrew has officially renounced his royal titles, including the Duke of York.
+Andrew Mountbatten-Windsor officially renounced his royal titles, including the Duke of York on October 24, 2025, UK time.

-The announcement was made on the evening of Friday October 24, UK time.
-Prince Andrew released a statement saying that the decision had been made after discussing the matter with his brother, King Charles as well as his wider immediate family.
+Andrew released a statement saying that the decision had been made after discussing the matter with his brother, King Charles as well as his wider immediate family.
+However, it was his brother and King that completely stripped Andrew of his royal titles later.

 Who is Prince Andrew?